 A Smile May be All They NeedI often smile and make a comment to homeless people as I pass them on the street.
 Why?

-I’ve produced several videos for organizations working with the homeless, recovering addicts and sex workers.
+I’ve produced several videos for organizations that work with the homeless, recovering addicts, domestic violence survivors and sex workers.
 I’ve interviewed …

 • A youth pastor

 • Construction workers

 • Police officers.

 • A famous visual artist who’s’ paintings sold for thousands of dollars